Originally posted October 16, 2012 on elephant journal (dot com).

 They’re laid back.
 They wear jeans and flip flops to every occasion, including weddings.
 They’re healthy, thanks to the sugar-free, gluten-free, vegan craze, and because you can’t smoke anywhere anyway.
 And drugs are, like, so 80′s.

-Dig it, boys.
+Dig it while you can, boys.
 ‘Cuz they say the city’s about to fall into the ocean.

 I found myself warmly, deliciously trapped in a dreamy vortex of pleasure-soaked vibes and beautiful people, while we all sipped sexy pink drinks with murmurs of peaches and a strawberry garnish.